 Age-Friendly Lincoln

 Lincoln’s fastest growing population is those ages 65 and older.
-To learn of the population’s needs as they age, the University of the Nebraska Public Policy Center (NUPPC) lead conversations with residents of all ages in the Lincoln community in partnership with Aging Partners & the City of Lincoln.
+To learn of the population’s needs as they age, the University of the Nebraska Public Policy Center (NUPPC) led conversations with residents of all ages in the Lincoln community in partnership with Aging Partners & the City of Lincoln.
 The NUPPC co-hosted eight community listening sessions with Aging Partners across Lincoln to gather feedback about how to be an Age-Friendly Community – whether that’s improved transportation, accessible parks, improved healthcare access, food security, or expanded senior housing options.
-Residents who spoke Vietnamese, Ukrainian, and Spanish participated in these sessions.
 The NUPPC compiled this input and co-created an action plan of age-friendly efforts to be implemented in Lincoln’s near future.

 Livestock Risk Management Program Evaluation